 Arrhythmia symptoms range from mild to severe.
 Some people may not notice any symptoms, making regular check-ups important.

-- Heart Palpitations: A feeling of racing, pounding, or fluttering in the chest is common.
+- Heart Palpitations: A feeling of racing, pounding, fluttering, or skipped beat in the chest is common.

 - Shortness of Breath: Many people feel breathless, especially when active or lying down.

-- Dizziness or Lightheadedness: Reduced blood flow to the brain can cause dizziness, fainting, or a sense of imbalance.
+- Dizziness or Lightheadedness: Reduced blood flow to the brain can cause dizziness, fainting spells, or a sense of imbalance.

 - Chest Pain: Some arrhythmias strain the heart, causing chest pain or discomfort.